itscontained/secret-manager/README.md

       property: frontend
 ```

-### Templating Secrets
+#### Templating Secrets
 The ExternalSecret can optionally define the format of the created Kubernetes secrets.
-The `template` specification field is deeply merged with the generated ExternalSecret and ran through a go templating parser.
-This can allow secrets with `type` other than `Opaque`, custom labels/annotations, or a secret data field configured differently than what is availabe in the ExternalSecret Store.
+The `template` specification
+field deeply merges with the generated ExternalSecret and ran through a go templating parser.
+This can allow secrets
+with `type` other than `Opaque`, custom labels/annotations, or a secret data field configured differently than what is
+available in the ExternalSecret Store.

 An example imagePullSecret with an ExternalSecret:
 ```yaml
 apiVerson: secret-manager.io/v1alpha1
 kind: ExternalSecret